pip-services/pip-services-docs/content/en/toolkit/recipes/redis/_index.md

 ### Wrapping up
 In this tutorial, we have learned how to use the RedisCache and RedisLock components.
 The first is used to create a distributed cache that stores values in Redis.
 The second helps us create distributed locks based on a Redis database.

-For the RedisCache, we saw how to perform the different CRUD operations and, for the RedisLock, we understood how to manage it in practical situations.
+For the RedisCache component, we saw how to perform the different CRUD operations and, for the RedisLock component, we understood how to manage it in practical situations.